 - Asus RT-AC5300 DD-WRT – Our best-ranked and highest performing router is the RT-AC5300 with 8 powerful external antennae.
 Adding these antennae to this powerhouse 1.4 GHz processor, you will not only receive great range but a powerful performance allowing for high-quality streaming, lag-free gaming, and a strong connection to your VPN provider, be it ExpressVPN, IPVanish, or countless other FlashRouters supported VPN providers.

-- Linksys WRT1200AC DD-WRT – A nice Linksys alternative with high end processing but a little less due in cost due to its 2 external antennas.
+- Linksys WRT1900ACS/AC V2 DD-WRT – A nice Linksys alternative with high end processing and great WiFi range thanks to its 4 external antennas.
+A great value!

 - Asus RT-AC56U DD-WRT – If you are looking for a router that is a little less powerful but with comparable specs to the most powerful routers, the AC1200 is a fantastic choice for a mid-range processor, packing a competitive 800 MHz processor that is comparable to routers almost twice its price.If you are interested in a completely wired setup, this is a great choice.
 While the AC56U lacks external antennae and cannot offer the same wide-reaching wireless range as those that do, in terms of processing power alone, it surely is a high performing VPN ready device.